 No!
 It's radical, even now.
 Switching gears a little bit, I want you to talk about how the Mexican people have reacted to Diana, a White woman from Britain, who is considered the foremost expert in their cuisine.
 I know they've mostly embraced her, but are there still skeptics?

-I think the backlash comes when people don't know who she is ... they don't understand how she can be considered an authority if she's not Mexican.
+I think the backlash comes when people don't know who she is... they don't understand how she can be considered an authority if she's not Mexican.
 I said the same thing when I first came across her!
 When you see her body of work and the way that she's dedicated her life to Mexico, it makes sense.
-What she does is anthropological in way ... she's researching, documenting, and preserving history that would have otherwise gotten lost.
+What she does is anthropological in a way... she's researching, documenting, and preserving history that would have otherwise gotten lost.
 People can have their own opinion about whether or not she deserves the recognition that she's received.
 I think she does because she's done incredible work and always respected Mexico and Mexicans in the process.

 It's funny, the Diana-isms that stick with you.
 It's as if she's this morality pendulum in my subconsciousness.
 I hear a little voice telling me not to waste things, to reuse bags, to stop letting the water run too long.
-Obviously we're past the point where me saving a plastic bag is doing anything to reverse climate change but it's that delicate balance ... like when people say they're not going to vote because it doesn't really count.
+Obviously we're past the point where saving a plastic bag isn't doing anything to reverse climate change but it's that delicate balance... like when people say they're not going to vote because it doesn't really count.
 Our votes count!
 Our consumer choices count.
-The way that we look at food, treat food, eat food ... it all makes a difference.
+The way that we look at food, treat food, eat food... it all makes a difference.